What is level term life insurance?

 Sarah, age 35:

-- If Sarah lives beyond age 60, the policy ends and no payout is made
+- If Sarah is still alive at age 60, the policy ends and there is no payout

 Who is level term life insurance for?

-- Want to leave money for children's education or inheritance
+- Want to ring-fence money for school, university, or future inheritance

-- Have financial dependents who rely on your income
+- Have dependants whose lifestyle relies on your income carrying on

-- Run a business and need key person protection
+- Run a business and need shareholder, partnership, or key-person protection

 Benefits of level term life insurance